atanas-zlatev-98/my-milestones/README.md

 - For nested navigation is use Stack inside Tabs navigation, **Milestones Tab -> ActiveMilestones and ProjectDetails** and **Profile Tab -> Profile and ProjectDetails**

-5. List → Details Flow

-List / Overview Screen

-· What type of data is displayed?

-· How does the user interact with the list?

-Details Screen

-· How is navigation triggered?

-· What data is received via route parameters?

-6. Data Source & Backend

-Backend Type

-· Simulated backend (MockAPI / DummyJSON)

-· Real backend (Firebase or equivalent)

-7. Data Operations (CRUD)

-Describe the implemented data operations:

-Read (GET)

-· Where is data fetched and displayed?

-Create (POST)

-· How does the user create new data?

-Update / Delete (Mutation)

-· Which operation is implemented (Update and/or Delete)?

-· How is the UI updated after the change?

-8. Forms & Validation

-Forms Used

-9. List all forms in the application:

-Validation Rules

-Describe at least three validated fields: - Field name and rules: - Field name and rules: - Field name with multiple validation rules:

-10. Native Device Features

-Used Native Feature(s)

-Select and describe at least one: - Camera / Image Picker - Location / Maps - Biometrics - Sensors

-Usage Description

-· Where is it used?

-· What functionality does it provide?

-11. Typical User Flow

-Describe a normal user journey through the app: 1.
+## 5. **List → Details Flow**

+**List / Overview Screen:**

+**What type of data is displayed?:**

+- The main screen displays a list of projects created by the currently authenticated user.
+The data is retrieved from the projects collection in Firestore using the getAllProjects(userId) service function.

+**How does the user interact with the list?:**

+- The user can tap on a project item and navigate to the project details screen, then delete the project if he wants or update the project and project tasks, if all tasks are completed the user can complete the whole project and remove it from the list.

+**Details Screen**

+**How is navigation triggered?:**

+- The navigation to Project Details is triggered when a user taps on a project from one of these screen: ActiveMilestones and Profile

+**What data is received via route parameters?:**

+- only the project id () => navigation.navigate('ProjectDetails', { id: project.id }) and in the details page const { id } = route.params;

+## 6. **Data Source & Backend**

+**Backend Type - Firebase**

+- This application uses a real backend powered by Firebase, specifically:
+  Firebase Authentication – for user registration and login Firebase Database for storing data

+## 7. **Data Operations (CRUD)**

+**Describe the implemented data operations:**

+**Read (GET):**

+- Data is fetched in the provider, its fetched from the Cloud Firestore and displayed in the main project-related screens.

+- How is data fetched: When the application starts, authentication state is checked using: onAuthStateChanged from Firebase.
+If the user is authenticated, user's data is retrieved from the users collection and stored in global auth context

+**Create (POST):**

+**How does the user create new data?:**

+- Users create new data through the CreateProject screen.
+User fills in project information (title, tasks, etc.) -> On submit the create project function is called -> A new document is added to the projects collection and the project id is added to the users projects array.
+The same logic if for the Register screen only the collection and data is different.

+**Update / Delete (Mutation):**

+**Which operation is implemented (Update and/or Delete)?** - Both Update and Delete operations are implemented.

+- Project details screen - Updating a task, when a user completes a task in a project, a function fires where the task is found in the firebase storage and updated using updateDoc.

+- Project details screen - Completing a project, when a user completes a project, the project completed field goes from false to true.

+- Project details screen - Deleting a project, when a user deletes a project, the project is removed from the project collection and then removed from the user projects array.

+**How is the UI updated after the change?:**

+- The UI is updated using React Context state management through the ProjectsProvider.
+The application follows a state-driven UI approach, meaning that whenever the projects state changes, all components consuming the ProjectsContext automatically re-render with the updated data.

+## 8. **Forms & Validation**

+**Forms Used:**

+- Create Project Form - The primary form implemented in the application is the Create Project form, located in the CreateProject screen.This form allows authenticated users to create a new project and define its structure before saving it to the backend.

+Form Inputs:
+- Icon Image (image picker)
+- Background Image (image picker)
+- Project Name (text input)
+- Project Field (text input)
+- Project Tasks (dynamic task list input)
+- Project Deadline (date picker)

+- Users can dynamically add multiple tasks before submitting the form.

+- Other screens containing form inputs are: Register Screen and Login Screen.

+## 9. **List all forms in the application:**

+**Validation Rules:**

+- **Describe at least three validated fields: - Field name and rules: - Field name and rules: - Field name with multiple validation rules:**

+- **Create Project:**

+- Icon Image (image picker) - Image is required
+- Background Image (image picker) - Image is required
+- Project Name (text input) - Required, min length 3 and max length 20
+- Project Field (text input) - Required, min length 3 and max length 20
+- Project Tasks (dynamic task list input) - Required, must contain atleast 3 tasks
+- Project Deadline (date picker) - Required, must be a future date

+- **Register**

+- Profile Image(image picker) - Image is required
+- Name - Required, min length 3 and max length 15
+- Email - Required, must be email and max length 50
+- Password - Required, must contain letters and numbers, min length 6
+- Confirm Password - Required, must match password

+- **Login**

+- Email: Required
+- Password: Required

+**If any of the validation fails the user cannot create a project or register.**

+## 10. **Native Device Features**

+**Used Native Feature(s)**

+- **Select and describe at least one: - Camera / Image Picker - Location / Maps - Biometrics - Sensors:** - The project uses Image Picker

+**Usage Description?**

+- **Where is it used?**

+- Register Screen
+- Create Project Screen

+- **What functionality does it provide?**

+- Used to provide images for user and projects, User for profile picture and projects for icon and background images.

+## 11. **Typical User Flow**

+- **Describe a normal user journey through the app: 1.
 2. 3.
-4.
+4.**

+- 1. **Launch App**
+- 2. **Authenticate**
+- 3. **View Projects**
+- 4. **Create or Manage Projects**
+- 5. **Update Tasks**
+- 6. **Complete/Delete Projects**
+- 7. **Logout**

-12. Error & Edge Case Handling
+## 12. **Error & Edge Case Handling**

-Describe how the app handles: - Authentication errors - Network or data errors - Empty or missing data states
+- **Describe how the app handles: - Authentication errors - Network or data errors - Empty or missing data states**

+- **Authentication Errors**

+- Firebase errors are cought by try/catch blocks
+- Error messages from Firebase (e.g., invalid email or password, Project not found, Email already in use) are captured and displayed to the user.
+- The UI prevents navigation to protected screens if authentication fails.
+- On logout or failed auth, the RootNavigator automatically redirects to the Login screen.

+- **Network or Data Errors**

+- All Firestore calls are wrapped in try/catch.
+- Errors are stored in the ProjectsContext state
+- Loading indicators (ActivityIndicator) prevent duplicate actions during network delays.

+- **Empty or Missing Data States**

+- The ActiveMilestones screen displays an empty state (e.g., “No active Projects”) instead of breaking the UI.
+- Missing tasks - Validation prevents creating a project without at least 3 tasks.
+- Missing Images - Users cannot submit a project unless icon and background images are selected.
+Errors are displayed.
+- Non-existent Project - When fetching or updating a project by ID, the app first checks if the project exists